Atoy Co: Collegiate and amateur career

 Co joined the Mapúa Cardinals in 1970 and played for the Mapúa team for three years.
 He was named the Most Valuable Player (MVP) during his first two years.
 He also brought his wares with the old Crispa team in the MICAA.

 Professional career

 Co first played in the PBA on April 22, 1975, scoring 34 points and leading Crispa to a 113-102 win over CFC, the team's first victory after starting the season with three straight defeats.

 During his PBA stint, he played for the two-time grand slam champion Crispa Redmanizers from 1975 to 1984, with him as one of the team's top scorers.
 In 1976, he received the All-Filipino Sports Award for Basketball.

 Post-PBA career

 Acting career

-Co ventured into television and films after his playing days were over, first as a co-host for the noontime show Student Canteen over at RPN (now Solar TV), and started alongside action stars like Phillip Salvador in films such as Delima Gang in 1989.
+Co ventured into television and films after his playing days were over, first as a co-host for the noontime show Student Canteen over at RPN (now RPTV), and started alongside action stars like Phillip Salvador in films such as Delima Gang in 1989.
 He made a career mostly out of playing supporting roles in films and television series.